rectangle-run/vortex/.changeset/five-moose-invent.md

 "@vortexjs/bun-example": patch
 ---

-Switch to MIT license over anti-fascist unlicense, as fascists don't care about licenses.
+Switch to MIT-0 license over anti-fascist unlicense, as fascists don't care about licenses.
 Unlicense was original choice, but had no SPDLX identifier.